mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 the noise.
 For this, we take the single-cell intensity measurements (See Methods) to compute the noise at the protein level.

-This metric differs from the Fano factor since for arbitrary fluorescent units, the noise is a dimensionless quantity.
-To see why consider that the noise is defined as
+This metric differs from the Fano factor since the noise is a dimensionless quantity for arbitrary fluorescent units.
+To see why, consider that the noise is defined as
 $$
 \text{noise} \equiv \frac{\sqrt{\left\langle p^2 \right\rangle -